-- Comply with all tax laws and regulations in all countries of operation - Recognise the importance of taxation to the funding of good public services on which they and their stakeholders rely, and commit to paying their fair contribution - Ensure that their tax policies and practices do not damage their social licence to operate in all jurisdictions in which they have a presence - Disclose the taxes paid by or collected by them in each country - Provide country-by-country reporting in order to demonstrate that taxes are paid where economic value is generated - Have an approach to tax policy that is sustainable and transparent
+- Comply with all tax laws and regulations in all countries of operation - Recognise the importance of taxation to the funding of good public services on which they and their stakeholders rely, and commit to paying their fair contribution - Ensure that their tax policies and practices do not damage their social licence to operate in all jurisdictions in which they have a presence - Disclose the taxes paid by or collected by them in each country - Provide country-by-country reporting in order to demonstrate that taxes are paid where economic value is generated - Follow an approach to tax policy that is sustainable and transparent

-We take a negative view of aggressive tax practices, particularly legally deployed tax practices when a company has relied on government support and aid during turbulent times.
+We take a negative view of aggressive tax practices.
+We are especially wary where a company that has relied on government support during turbulent times engages in such practices.
 We will engage with companies on tax transparency.